Fistful of Frags: Gameplay

 There are crates in the game which can be used to get more powerful variants of base guns obtainable at the start of one's life.
-There are multiple different types of crates.
+There are several different types of crates.
 Blue crates are the most common, red crates are the second rarest, and gold crates are the rarest.
 Only one gold crate exists on each map (besides ones that drop from enemies with high kill streaks).
-When opening a chest, a player has the option of choosing between several weapons which compliment a variety of play styles.
-Gold crates dropped from killing high kill streak players drop several random weapons, including at least two random gold-ranked weapons.
+When opening a crate, the player has the option of choosing between several weapons which complement a variety of playstyles.
+Gold crates dropped from killing high kill streak players have several random weapons, including at least two random gold-ranked weapons.

 A strategy for dealing with enemies at close range when using a rifle is to shoot the enemy once to weaken them, then switching to a melee weapon such as brass knuckles, knives, axes, or machetes to finish the opponent off.
 Another strategy is to not use guns entirely, and just use melee weapons.
-Some advantage of this play style include faster movement speed, as using no guns results in a faster base movement speed, and combat that does not require aiming.
+Some advantage of this playstyle include faster movement speed, as using no guns results in a faster base movement speed, and combat that does not require precise aiming.

-The game has a unique healing system, as instead of using conventional healing items such as food, health packs, bandages, or medicine, an injured player can instead drink whiskey.
+The game has a unique healing system.
+Rather than using conventional healing items such as food, health packs, bandages, or medicine, an injured player can instead drink whiskey.
 Whenever a player drinks whiskey, it is harder to aim for a limited time, which prevents one from being able to heal in the middle of a fight without consequence.
-A popular line in the game is "pass the whiskey", which is used whenever a player want to alert their teammates that they need healing.
-The intended purpose of this command is for players who do not wish to use a microphone or text chat; however, the line has become a meme, and is rarely used for this purpose.
+A popular line in the game is "pass the whiskey", which is used whenever a player wants to alert their teammates that they need healing.
+The intended purpose of this command is for players who do not wish to use a microphone or text chat.
+However, the line has become a meme, and is rarely used for this purpose.